LongBu/AWS-MLS-C01-Study-Guide/README.md

   * $5.00 per TB scanned
   * Commonly used with Amazon Quicksight
   * Federated query allows SQL queries across relational, object, non-relational, custom (AWS or on-premisis) using Data Source Connectors that run on λ with results being returned and stored in S3

+#### Amazon Quicksight:
+  * BI/analytics sereverless ML service used to build interactive visualizations, perform ad-hoc analysis without paying for integrations of data and leaving the data uncanned for exploration
+  * Integrates with RDS
+  * In memory computation using Spice Engine
+  * Column-Level security (CLS)
+  * Can share analysis (if published) or the dashboard (read only) with users or groups

 ## Modeling
 ### Frame business problems as machine learning problems.